With two dozen books set in this beloved world, there are a few ways to read the Outlander books in order.

 According to Diana Gabaldon’s website, the Outlander book series is not yet complete.
 A tenth book in the series is planned, but it currently does not have a name.

-Considering the ninth book was published in November 2021, I don’t there is too much cause for concern just yet.
+Considering the ninth book was published in November 2021, I don’t think there is too much cause for concern just yet.
 Yes, most authors publish books on a yearly basis, but it’s not unusual for the publication process to take a little longer.
 Especially when a series is this far along.

 As soon as I know more, I’ll be sure to update my list of all the Outlander books in order with the newest information.